Guide

 How to Validate a CSV File

-Validating a CSV file helps detect inconsistent column counts, missing headers, and other structural issues before they cause bigger problems.
+Validating a CSV file helps detect malformed rows, inconsistent column counts, missing headers, and formatting issues before the file breaks imports, reports, or automation workflows.

 Overview